Dean: Mary H. Simoni

 - Provide “big picture” as well as community-scale perspective, advancing students’ understanding of how the contemporary, globalized world works, and of the positioning and perspectives of different social groups.

 - Provide both a historical perspective and a sense of how change has been and can be brought about.

-- Introduce, expose, and cultivate diverse communication skills and critical perspective on communication, encouraging students to continually evaluate rhetorical form and styles of argument, supporting data, and media representations.
+- Introduce, expose, and cultivate diverse communication skills and critical perspectives on communication, encouraging students to continually evaluate rhetorical forms and styles of argument, supporting data, and media representations.

 - Develop a critical perspective and awareness.

 The HASS Core consists of: